 A major feature is the riverside deck which seats 50 people and is partially covered by an awning, although it is sometimes closed due to bad weather.
 The main reception area is on a higher level than the restaurant (there is another entrance via the deck) and smartly furnished with comfortable sofas which are ideal for coffee, scones and using the free Wifi which is available for customers’ use.

-The main restaurant is long, spacious, and chic, and friendly staff are quick to greet and seat arriving guests, and offer the menu and an extensive wine & cocktail list.
-The menu is international and youthful, as always, but has changed direction somewhat with exotics like fillet of antelope appearing on the special menu and the former house speciality of chargrilled steak now replaced by slow cooked Morroccan spiced whole roast chicken.
+The main restaurant is long, spacious, and chic, and friendly staff are quick to greet and seat arriving guests, and offer the menu and an extensive wine and cocktail list.

-Overall this is a great place, and especially worth knowing about for its oustanding location, friendly staff and long opening hours.
+Overall this is a great place, and especially worth knowing about for its outstanding location, friendly staff and long opening hours.